Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log('client connected');

-The client callback fires when the client-side connect path completes.
-The server process may already have accepted the socket, or the connected socket may still be sitting in the server's accept queue waiting for Node to process readiness.
-Both cases can produce a successful client connect.
+});The client callback fires when the client-side connect path completes.
+The server process may already have accepted the socket, or the connected socket may still be waiting in the server's accept queue.
+Both situations can produce a successful client connect.

-Add first-byte logging:
+Add first-byte logging -

 socket.on('data', chunk => {